 Self-employment in the fitness world means treating yourself and your skills as a business, a one-man or one-woman operation.

-The one big benefit of having self-employment status is that you make your own rules and set your own prices.
+The one big benefit of being an independent trainer is that you make your own rules, fitness programs, and set your own prices.

 Being self-employed does have its tradeoffs, however.